tgraninger/TGAlertControllerExtension/README.md

 # TODO

 Refactor the logic for UIAlertAction completion handler.
-There is definitely a way to make this cleaner by using typealiases.
+There is definitely a way to make this cleaner.